TejasreeCJ/Amagi-Video-Search-Engine/README.md

 1. Open the web application
 2. Enter a YouTube playlist URL (e.g., NPTEL lecture series)
 3. Click "Process Playlist"
-4. Wait for the processing to complete (this may take several minutes depending on playlist size)
+4. Wait for the processing to complete (this may take several minutes depending on playlist size and API rate limits)

 ### 2. Search for Video Clips